Factfile: The 1987 Great Storm

 - A ship capsized at Dover, and a Channel ferry was driven ashore near Folkestone.

-- It was the worst storm since 1703 and was analysed as being a one in 200 year storm for southern Britain.
+- It was the most devestating storm since 1703 and was analysed as being a one in 200 year storm for southern Britain.

 - A public enquiry was announced shortly after the storm and an internal enquiry was conducted by the Met Office.

-- Government funds the Met Office to set up the Severe weather warnings.
+- Government funding enables the Met Office to set up the National Severe Weather Warning Service.

-- There have been massive improvements in the capacity of supercomputers to analyse the increasing amount of available observations, for example from satellites.
-These advances are similar to those in home computing in the same period.
+- There have been massive improvements in the capacity of supercomputers to analyse the increasing amount of available observations, particularly from satellites.

-- The resolution of our computer models has increased from 150 km to 25 km on a global scale and from 80 km to 12 km regionally.
-This has allowed us to provide more detailed and timely forecasts than we could previously.
+- The resolution of our computer models has increased from 150 km to 17 km on a global scale and from 80 km to 10 km regionally.
+This has allowed us to provide more accurate, detailed and timely forecasts than we could previously.

 - In recent years we have been able to run models at a resolution of 1.5 km across the UK.
 This allows us to identify details of major storms, effects of hills, mountains and coastlines, on aspects such as intense rainfall, snow and local winds.